status-im/infra-template/ansible/README.md

 # Variables

 Ansible variables can be provided to Ansible using the `--extra-vars`/`-e` flag.
-An example of such a flag is
+An example of such a flag is:
 ```yaml
 compose_state: 'present'
 compose_recreate: 'smart'